shopsys/shopsys/upgrade/UPGRADE-v7.3.5-dev.md

 - update your redis build-version to include application environment ([#1985](https://github.com/shopsys/shopsys/pull/#1985))
     - see #project-base-diff to update your project
     - run `php phing build-version-generate`

+- fix spinbox increase value with set min-value ([#1979](https://github.com/shopsys/shopsys/pull/#1979))
+    - see #project-base-diff to update your project